HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 Path to system blacklist file for sanitizers

+.. option:: -fsystem-module

+Build this module as a system module.
+Only used with -emit-module

 .. option:: --gcc-toolchain=<arg>, -gcc-toolchain <arg>

 Use the gcc toolchain at the given directory